harrisj09/Personal-Site/README.md

  A website I created from scratch and is being hosted on GitHub pages to display my work.
 I also treat this as if it's a project being worked on by a team (even though it's just me working on it) to also show that I can use version control and GitHub.

  # For those who plan on using this web template.
-Credit is appreciated, but not required and the same goes for [donations.](paypal.me/8746)
+Credit is appreciated, but not required and the same goes for [donations.](paypal.me/8746) If you find an issue with the site create a pull request or post an issue.

 # Background information about the site